blockchain/lib-exchange-client/go/docs/TradingApi.md

 Get a list orders

 Returns live and historic orders, defaulting to live orders.
-Returns at most 50 results, use pagination to return further results
+Returns at most 100 results, use timestamp to paginate for further results

 ### Required Parameters